Stocks Moving Higher on Wall Street Following Solid Earnings

 Senate Majority Leader Mitch McConnell is expected to bring a GOP version of a stimulus bill to the floor of the Senate for a vote on Wednesday.

+The Big Tech stocks have been investor favorites this year, because the companies are expected to do well during and after the pandemic.
+That these companies could one day face the risk of an antitrust case is a risk investors have, or should have, long considered.

+“It doesn't look like the market is too worried about it right now,” Horneman said, adding that the stocks' market-leading gains this year suggest traders are not pricing in a major regulatory risk.

 Homebuilders rose broadly after the Commerce Department said U.S. home construction rose a solid 1.9% last month after having fallen in August.
 Applications for building permits, a good sign of future activity, also rose in September.
-TRI Pointe Group was among the biggest gainers, climbing 3.1%.
+NVR was among the biggest gainers, climbing 3%.

-Procter & Gamble was holding on to a 0.3% gain after the consumer products company reported solid fiscal first-quarter results and raised its earnings outlook.
-Insurer the Travelers Cos. was up 5.3% after its latest earnings topped Wall Street's estimates, thanks partly to lower-than-expected losses on claims.
-Albertsons surged 4.7% following its latest quarterly results.
+Procter & Gamble was up 0.6% after the consumer products company reported solid fiscal first-quarter results and raised its earnings outlook.
+Insurer the Travelers Cos. rose 5.2% after its latest earnings topped Wall Street's estimates, thanks partly to lower-than-expected losses on claims.
+Albertsons was 3.5% higher following its latest quarterly results.
 The supermarket chain benefited from a sharp increase in online and in-store sales as customers continue to stock up on groceries due to the coronavirus.

 Across the S&P 500, analysts are expecting companies to report another drop in profits for the summer from year-ago levels.
 But they’re forecasting the decline to moderate from the nearly 32% plunge from the spring as the economy has shown signs of improvement.